CityOfLosAngeles/open-source-policy/pages/introduction.md

 Additionally, a department may wish to create an independent organization instead of publishing on the main CityOfLosAngeles page.
 If so, please make sure to comply with the policies laid out in [the Reuse Section](./reuse.html).
 However, we encourage using a shared organization with many different teams to controll access and push rights.

 ### Checklist
 Before open-sourcing a project, we recommend completing the City's open source [checklist](./checklist.md).
 However, it is an anti-pattern to start projects as closed source, it is considered best practice to be open from the start.
+Your first commit can be the items on the checklist!

+### Open Source Teams

+The default position of any team that wishes to designate itself an open source team in the City of LA shall be

+1. Use Free and Open Source Software (FOSS), which is software that does not charge users a purchase or licensing fee for modifying or redistributing the source code, in our projects and contribute back to the open source community.
+2. Develop our work in the open.
+3. Publish publicly all source code created or modified by said team, whether developed in-house or by external collaborators.

+#### Exceptions to working in the open

+The only conditions where code shall not be developed and released in the open are:

+* The City does not have the rights to reproduce and release the item.

+* The public release of the item is restricted by other law or regulation.

+These decisions will be made as needed by the Labs team, which will review the conditions under which code will not be made available publicly.
+Any further exemptions will be rare, documented publicly, and the result of compelling interest.

+If an existing solution cannot be found in the open source community, Labs may consider other options, including creating an open source solution itself.
+Ultimately, the software that best meets the needs and mission of the City should be used.